kyracnh/1337/born2beroot/README.md

 ```

 # wall :
 The wall command is used in Unix-like operating systems to send a message to all logged-in users on the system.
+It stands for "write all" and allows system administrators or users to broadcast a message to all users currently logged into the system, typically used for announcements or warnings.